 Climbing and access information for this peak is on Page 311 of the book.
 Larry Prescott and Livingston Douglas contributed the updates set out herein.
 Updated December 2019

-North Creek Route, (Class 3) First Winter Ascent by Larry Prescott.
+North Creek Route, Class 3 by Larry Prescott

 Turn east and travel on a county maintained road for six miles to Dave’s house.
 Park on the right side of the road near Dave’s large storage shed.
 There is a place to pull off the road here and park.
 You may be met by Dave’s large red and white Australian Shepard named Clyde.
 Don’t panic.
 Clyde is one of the best dogs around and is glad to have your attention.
 Every time Clyde greets me, it makes my day.
 I was on the trail heading into the canyon at 7:30AM.
 The temperature was 16 degrees.
 The forecast called for a sunny day with temperatures getting barely above freezing.
 Just what I was looking for after last week’s attempt of Mount Church.

 An ATV trail leads deep into the canyon.
 Once past the foot of Peak 10604, I headed northeast up the drainage.
 I was looking for a gully which would lead up to the west face of Tyler.
 Unfortunately, the forest made finding the right turnoff impossible for me.
 It’s just plain hard to navigate by sight in a thick forest.
 I was winging this trip without the help of GPS points.
 I continued up the main well-defined drainage.
 The snow was fairly good for snowshoes.
 I remained on top most of the way up this gully.
 When I did break through, it was often no more than calf deep.”